grab/engineering-blog/_posts/2022-03-24-telematics-at-grab.md

 Through our data, we hope to improve our driver-partners’ driving habits and reduce the likelihood of driving-related incidents on our platform.
 This telemetry data also helps us determine optimal insurance premiums for driver-partners with risky driving patterns and reward driver-partners who have better driving habits.

-In addition to this, we also merge telematics data with spatial data to further identify areas where dangerous driving manoeuvres happen frequently.
+In addition, we also merge telematics data with spatial data to further identify areas where dangerous driving manoeuvres happen frequently.
 This data is used to inform our driver-partners to be alert and drive more safely in such areas.

 ## Background